dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/deployment/heroku.md

 ## Enabling Elasticsearch

-By default, MajorityWorld uses Postgres as a search backend, but if you want to switch to Elasticsearch, it can be easily achieved using the Bonsai plugin.
+By default, DrikGallery uses Postgres as a search backend, but if you want to switch to Elasticsearch, it can be easily achieved using the Bonsai plugin.
 In order to do that, run the following commands:

 ```console
 $ heroku addons:create bonsai:sandbox-6 --version=5.4